prejoy/prejoy.github.io/_posts/Xilinx/XRT/2022-10-28-XRT-System-Requirements.md

 The XRT software stack is tested on RHEL/CentOS and Ubuntu.
 For the detailed list of supported OS, please refer to the specific release versions of [UG1451 XRT Release Notes](https://www.xilinx.com/support/documentation-navigation/see-all-versions.html?xlnxproducttypes=Design%20Tools&xlnxdocumentid=UG1451).

-XRT is needed on both application development and deployment environments.

-To install XRT on the host, please refer to page [XRT Installation](https://xilinx.github.io/XRT/master/html/install.html). for dependencies installation steps and XRT installation steps.
+XRT is needed on both application development and deployment environments To install XRT on the host, please refer to page [XRT Installation](https://xilinx.github.io/XRT/master/html/install.html). for dependencies installation steps and XRT installation steps.

 To build a custom XRT package, please refer to page [Building the XRT Software Stack](https://xilinx.github.io/XRT/master/html/build.html). for dependencies installation steps and building steps.